A Day in the Life of a Surgical Technologist

 Learn About the Duties, Schedule, and Challenges of Working as a Surgical Technologist

-Do you ever wonder about everything that happens in the operating room (OR) during major surgeries like open-heart surgery or a cesarian section?
-Ever wonder what it would be like to work in an OR?
+Have you ever wondered what activities happen in an operating room (OR) during major surgical procedures, such as open-heart surgery or a cesarean section?
+Have you ever considered what it might be like to work in an OR?

-The truth is you don’t have to become a surgeon to join the surgical team in the OR.
-In fact, life as a Surgical Tech is all about working in the operating room—before, during, and after surgery.
-In this role, you’re a crucial part of the surgical team, preparing the OR for safe and efficient surgical procedures.
+The reality is that you don’t have to become a surgeon to join a surgical team in the OR.
+In fact, the role of a Surgical Tech revolves around activities in the operating room—before, during, and after surgical procedures.
+In this position, you’re a crucial part of the surgical team, preparing the OR for safe and efficient surgical procedures.
 But what else does the job entail?

-In this article, we’ll walk through some everyday tasks and responsibilities a Surgical Technologist performs throughout their day.
+In this article, we’ll explore various daily tasks and responsibilities that a Surgical Technologist performs throughout their workday.

-Read How to Become a Surgical Technologist to learn more about preparing for this career.
-You can also check out other jobs that made our list of the Best Entry-Level Medical Jobs in 2023.
+To prepare yourself for a career as a Surgical Tech, you may want to read How to Become a Surgical Technologist.
+You can also check out other jobs that made our list of the 20 Best Entry-Level Medical Jobs.

 Clocking in as a Surgical Technologist

-Remember: You are responsible for requesting items from partnering departments if they are missing (this refers to sterile processing or vendors).
+Remember: You’re responsible for requesting items from partnering departments (i.e., sterile processing or vendors) if they’re missing.

 Typical Surgical Technologist Schedule

-Most Surgical Technologists (72%) work full-time in hospitals, although some also work in outpatient care centers or doctor’s offices.
-These techs may sometimes work the day or night shift in a hospital (12-hour shifts) or a regular 8-hour shift.
-However, keep in mind that night shifts are still fairly rare and mean you are likely on call.
+Most Surgical Technologists in 2024 (71%) work full-time in hospitals, although some also work in outpatient care centers or doctors’ offices.
+These techs may work the day or night shift in a hospital (up to 12-hour shifts) or a regular 8-hour shift.
+Keep in mind that schedules can vary by facility, with typical arrangements being 3 12-hour shifts (36 hours) or 4 10-hour shifts (40hours).

-As a Surgical Tech, you may assist surgeons during routine surgeries such as an appendectomy or tonsillectomy.
-Or you could find yourself assisting during a more urgent surgery—especially if you work in a specialized area such as trauma.
-You may even find yourself in a situation where you assist with multiple surgeries simultaneously.
+As a Surgical Tech, you may assist surgeons during routine procedures such as an appendectomy or tonsillectomy.
+Alternatively, you might be involved in more critical surgeries—especially if you work in a specialized area such as trauma.
+There may even be instances where you assist with several surgeries simultaneously.

-If you choose to specialize, you’ll focus on a specific type of surgery in areas such as OB/GYN, orthopedics, urology, cardiothoracic, neurology, transplants, etc. Read our article on the best specialties in Surgical Technology to learn more.
+If you choose to specialize, then you’ll focus on a specific type of surgery in areas such as OB/GYN, orthopedics, urology, cardiothoracic, neurology, transplants, etc. Read our article on the 8 Best Specialties in Surgical Technology to learn more.

 What Does a Surgical Technologist Do?